The Russian Grand Prix hasn't been on the Formula 1 calendar for very long but it has already produced some moments of madness and a few superb races.

 Our 5-4 wing setting provides enough front-end bite to dip into the corners while keeping the car slippery enough in a straight line.

-The kind nature of the circuit doesn’t mean wear isn’t a factor.
-With a lot of crucial traction zones we need to be a touch protective of the rear tyres here so we can’t just run the transmission settings we would normally love to.
+The kind nature of the circuit doesn't mean you can ignore tyre wear.
+With a lot of crucial traction zones we need to be a touch protective of the rear tyres here so we can't just run the transmission settings we would normally love to.

 The on-throttle differential is set to 65% which is a good spot for the race as it looks after the rears, but fore qualifying you can push that up to even as high as 85% to maximise traction.

 The off-throttle differential is set to 85%.
 This is a little below the ideal but gives enough stability to survive being aggressive with the throttle out of the corners.

 Always a tricky part of the setup to get right, the suspension geometry describes how the wheels are aligned to the car and it directly affects handling and tyre wear.

 The optimum setting for F1 2019 is to push camber all the way to the right and move toe all the way left.
 This is what you'll see the fastest time trial setups use, but for a race that results in extreme tyre wear which is far from optimal.

 As a result we always have to compromise a little, and here that compromise is to bring camber to -2.80 & -1.30.
 This protects the rubber while cornering a bit more.
 Toe is then set to 0.07 & 0.29 which provides a little extra responsiveness and stability.